Texas Conservatorship Overview

 Joint Managing Conservatorship

-The second category of conservatorship is known as joint managing conservatorship (JMC).
-Under Texas law, it is presumed to be in the best interest of the child for the parents to be named joint managing conservators.
+In a joint managing conservatorship (JMC), it is presumed to be in the best interest of the child for the parents to be named joint managing conservators.

 With a joint managing conservatorship in Texas, the parents share rights and duties.
 However, exclusive rights—such as the right to designate the residence of the child and the right to receive child support—may be awarded to one party.
 A parent cannot be appointed a JMC if there is a history or pattern of past or present child neglect or physical or sexual abuse by one parent directed against the other parent, a spouse, or a child.